CONTACTS

 Ferrara, Palazzo Bonacossi

 The Institute of Renaissance Studies, on the occasion of the five hundredth anniversary of the first edition of Orlando furioso, is dedicating the 19th week of High Studies to the life and works of Ludovico Ariosto.
-In this sense, the Institute intends to give concrete follow-up to the study of the great poet, having promoted the publication of the valuable edition of the editio princeps of 1516, published by Olschki in 2006 and edited by Marco Dorigatti.As usual, alongside the most distinguished scholars of Ariosto, the Furioso and the Este civilization, young researchers, doctoral students and scholars also participate in the study days.
+In this sense, the Institute intends to give a concrete follow-up to the study of the great poet, after having promoted the publication of the valuable edition of the 1516editio princeps, published by Olschki in 2006 and edited by Marco Dorigatti.As usual, alongside the most distinguished scholars of Ariosto, the Furioso and Este civilization, young researchers, doctoral students and scholars will also participate in the study days.